LeviFiction/ImportOpenRasterPSP/README.md

 2 - When using "Open As Layer" it always creates the layer at the top of the layer's palette.
 If I'm using groups I need a good way to determine how to put it into the appropriate group afterward.

+## Current Plans
+I've just added the pypng module, only the png.py version of it, and plan to remove the majority of the code, keeping only the bits required by the asDirect() method.
+This will let me return the first visible pixel location of the PNG as quickly as possible.
+Hopefully for most non-transparent without having to read more than the header of the image.

 ## Library Requirements
 * zipfile